ShivaniB-TU/tech-resume/README.md

           <li>Reviewing pull requests</li>
           <li>Managing merge conflicts</li>
           <li>Securing your workflows</li>
+          <a>In summary, this course has taught me how to utilize uploading a project onto GitHub in a systematic manner.
+This is useful because I learned how to maximize my learning by using pull requests to see the changes I have made in the duration of my project.
+This is also useful for others to view my learning curve when viewing my projects.</a>
           <img src="FirstWeek.png" alt="Proof of Completion" width="600" height="400" border="2" />
     </ul>
     </p>